|

 Born of ancient dreams of flight

-The reference to "ancient dreams of flight" make this almost certainly a reference to some form of aircraft invented by humans.
+The additional reference to "ancient dreams of flight" makes this almost certainly a reference to some form of aircraft invented by humans.
 If the aircraft is "wingless," there are really only two possibilities: a helicopter or some lighter-than-air vehicle (e.g., a balloon, blimp, or dirigible).

 Option A: a helicopter